bboonstra/idlegame/README.md

 [![PyPI](https://github.com/bboonstra/idlegame/actions/workflows/pypi.yml/badge.svg)](https://github.com/bboonstra/idlegame/actions/workflows/pypi.yml)
 # idlegame

-A delightful idle game to keep you entertained during those slow moments at your software development job.
-Whether you're waiting for a build to finish or taking a quick break, **idlegame** offers a fun way to pass the time.
+Ever find yourself stuck at your desk during slow moments in software development? **idlegame** is here to save the day!
+Whether you’re waiting for a build to finish or just need a quick breather, this idle game is your perfect companion to make those downtime moments a little more fun.

 ## Installation

-You can easily install **idlegame** via pip.
-Just run the following command:
+Getting started with **idlegame** is a breeze.
+Just whip out your terminal and run:

 ```bash
 pip install idlegame